srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :alt: Left floating image
    :align: left

-| Make sure the heatcartridge is flush with the bottom of the heater block.
+| Make sure the heat cartridge is flush with the bottom of the heater block.

 |